-Since 1993, the United States has provided more than $538 million to support CWD programs throughout Africa to return previously contaminated land to safe and prosperous use, inhibit the illicit trafficking of SA/LW, and support government efforts to secure their stockpiles.
+Since 1993, the United States has provided more than $565 million to support conventional weapons destruction programs throughout Africa to return previously contaminated land to safe and prosperous use, prevent the illicit diversion of small arms and light weapons, and support government efforts to secure their stockpiles.
 This assistance resulted in the following achievements in fiscal year 2022: